kevonc/kevoncheung.com/content/articles/20190129-giving-back.md

 ---
-title: "I am giving back this year"
+title: I am giving back this year
-date: "2019-01-29"
+date: '2019-01-29'
-category: "life-lessons"
+meta_description: ''
-meta_description: ""
+slug: giving-back
-slug: "giving-back"
+topic: life-lessons
 ---

 A thought came to mind this morning.
 It is not a new idea because, in fact, I’ve been doing it last week without knowing.
 This new thought is about making 2019 a year to give back.